sjbrown/1kfa/mod_guide_gm.md

 Use what feels congruent to the facts of the scene already established, but remember that you're also allowed to surprise the players.

-For each foe or hazard, get a blank card and write down some details:
+For each foe or hazard, write some details on a blank card:
 First, write down a name.
 Beside each name, write the Might (d4, d6, d10), d4 being the default.
 Beside that, draw a progress bar for their Stamina.
 Each foe gets 5